 Lush photographs illustrate the process of turning fleece into yarn, reveal the unique architecture of each yarn, and show exactly how to manipulate and combine fibers to get the results you want.
 With this must-have book "The Spinner's Book of Yarn Design", you can create any yarn you desire.

 Mastering the Craft of Spinning Textured Yarn.
 This is no ordinary spinning book.
 Bring your skills of spinning yarn to the next level.
-In Spin Art you will learn how to create innovative, eye-catching single and plied spun yarn styles, including wraps, beehives, bumps, racing stripes, loops, bubblewrap, multiplied, and more.
+In Spin Art you will learn how to create innovative, eye-catching single and plied spun yarn styles, including wraps, be hives, bumps, racing stripes, loops, bubble wrap, multiplied, and more.
 Book complete with DVD.

 Subtitled New Spins on Traditional Techniques by art-yarn pioneer Lexi Boeger.
 If you are looking for one-of-a-kind wild yarns, Hand Spun is the spinning book for you.
 Learn the basics of fiber prep, from washing to carding.
 Create cutting edge yarns that are as unique as you are in this well rounded book.
 Discover 20 fashion forward, yet accessible projects including chunky scarves, fabulous hats, a belt, a rug, boas and more.